slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to attract and keep talented people?

 Respect them.

-Good employees are not easy to find.
-It takes some real *chutzpah* to make someone do your work for insufficient compensation while you rake in the big bucks.
+You’ll never respect them if you don’t reward them accordingly.

 Hints:

-- You’ll never respect them if you don’t reward them accordingly.
-Use «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.
+- Use «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.
 Usually people leave managers, not companies.
+- Smart people will not work extremely hard just for money.
+- Good employees are not easy to find.
+It takes some real *chutzpah* to make someone do your work for insufficient compensation while you rake in the big bucks.
 - Asking for a raise.
 Don’t get discouraged if you get a «no».
 Simply thank them for their time and ask «What specific outcomes would be required to receive this raise within the next 3-6 months?» If they can’t answer this question, you should probably find another employer.

-- Smart people will not work extremely hard just for money.
+> *"Train employees well enough they could get another job, but treat them well enough so they never want to."
+-- Kevin Kelly*

 > *"Everybody wants to hire the best.
 Few of them actually pay them like they’re the best."
 -- Naval Ravikant*

-> *"Train employees well enough they could get another job, but treat them well enough so they never want to."
--- Kevin Kelly*